White pattern header image

 • Reputational – Events that cause the deterioration of Meridian’s reputation.

-The Audit & Risk Committee also review the company’s enterprise risks every six months and new and emerging risks every quarter against tolerance levels and uses these when considering the appropriateness of target risk levels and mitigation strategies.
+The Audit & Risk Committee also review the company’s enterprise risks every six months and new and emerging risks every quarter against escalation levels and uses these when considering the appropriateness of target risk levels and mitigation strategies.

 Risk exposure